 How to Simulate a Basic IoT Sensor Dataset on PostgreSQL

-In other words, IoT is all about the data.
-The datasets generated by these things are generally time series in nature, with relational metadata to describe those things.
+In other words, IoT is all about data.
+The datasets generated by IoT devices are generally time series in nature, with relational metadata to describe those things.
+Simulating IoT sensor data, for example, when testing a new system, is often necessary.

 To complete this tutorial, you need a cursory knowledge of the Structured Query Language (SQL).
 The tutorial walks you through each SQL command, but it is helpful if you've seen SQL before.